DaneshjouLab/AutoGKB/src/variant_extraction/README.md

 - OpenAI model name (OPENAI_MODEL) and JSON schema (SCHEMA_TEXT) for structured API responses.
 - System message template (SYSTEM_MESSAGE_TEMPLATE) for API prompts.

-## ncbi_fetch.py
-This module interacts with the NCBI Entrez API to fetch publication metadata and content.

-`setup_entrez()`:

-Configures the Entrez API with the email address specified in config.py to comply with NCBI requirements.

-`get_pmcid_from_pmid(pmid, retries=3)`:

-Queries the Entrez API to retrieve the PMCID associated with a given PMID.
-Implements a retry mechanism with exponential backoff (with jitter) to handle transient errors.
-Returns the PMCID if found, otherwise None.

-`fetch_pmc_content(pmcid)`:

-Fetches the full XML content of a publication from the PMC database using the PMCID.
-Returns the raw XML content or None if an error occurs.

-`process_row(row, processed_pmids, processed_data)`:

-Processes a single DataFrame row to fetch PMCID and content.
-Introduces a random delay (0.4–0.9 seconds) to avoid API throttling.
-Checks for previously processed PMIDs to avoid redundant API calls.
-Parses XML content using BeautifulSoup to extract the article title and full text.
-Stores results in a dictionary and updates processed_pmids and processed_data for caching.

 ## processing.py
 This module handles interactions with the OpenAI API to extract structured genetic variant data.